yaniv-aknin/contain-agent/USAGE.md

 ## What it does

-- Runs AI coding agents (Claude, Gemini, Codex) in isolated Docker containers
+- Runs AI coding agents (such as Claude or Gemini) in isolated Docker containers
 - Mounts a workspace directory and agent configuration files
 - Optionally captures all network traffic via mitmproxy for analysis